What are Garnets?

 Mozambique Garnets are simply amazing, with a specific set of unique features, making them stand out from the rest.
 Firstly, on physical appearance, ease of cutting, the heft of the stone, and secondly on appearance, clarity and hardness.

 The garnets originating from Mozambique have a purple to red colour range.
 The colour is similar to the colour of autumn leaves littering the streets, during the Indian Summer in North America.
-The stones are exceptionally brilliant owing to its high refractive index.
+The stones are exceptionally brilliant owing to their high refractive index.
 When light passes through, a bright coloured light sparkles from it.

 The clarity of the stone, whether it contains any inclusions or not, is also a major factor.
 A stone may appear very clear, especially when observing without the use of magnification tools.
 To the naked eye the stone is completely clean due to its solid nature and saturation of colour.
 Although this is true to some extent, in actuality stones are not totally clean due to the existence of certain included material whose appearance is shuttered by the deep and even colour of the garnet.